nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 ### Optimal Substructure Property

-Any problem has optimal substructure property if its overall optimal solution can be constructed from the optimal solutions of its subproblems.
+Any problem has optimal substructure property if its overall optimal solutionMimicPQ can be constructed from the optimal solutions of its subproblems.
 For Fibonacci numbers, as we know,

 ```js
 Fib(n) = Fib(n-1) + Fib(n-2)